-- PREA Introduction Script

-- PREA Client Self-Assessment Questionnaire

-- Staff Follow Up Questions

-- Risk for Sexual Victimization or Abusiveness Too

-- TCI PREA Policy and Procedure

-- PREA Audit: Pre-Audit Questionnaire / Community Confinement Facilities

-- PREA Accountability Statement

-- Interviews:

-- Agency PREA Coordinator

-- Facility PREA Compliance Manager

-- o Staff Screening for Risk of Victimization and Abusiveness

-- o Random Residents

-The facility assesses all Residents during intake screening including Residents that transfer from other prisons for risk of being sexually abused.

-Interviews and documentation revealed that intake screenings are taking place within 72 hours of arrival at the facility.
+- PREA Introduction Script - PREA Client Self-Assessment Questionnaire - Staff Follow Up Questions - Risk for Sexual Victimization or Abusiveness Too - TCI PREA Policy and Procedure - PREA Audit: Pre-Audit Questionnaire / Community Confinement Facilities - PREA Accountability Statement - Interviews: - Agency PREA Coordinator - o Facility PREA Compliance Manager - Staff Screening for Risk of Victimization and Abusiveness - o Random Residents - (A) The facility assesses all Residents during intake screening including Residents that transfer from other prisons for risk of being sexually abused. - (B) Interviews and documentation revealed that intake screenings are taking place within 72 hours of arrival at the fadity.
 In addition, during intake screening, procedures requires staff review available documentation (judgment and sentence, commitment orders, criminal records, investigation reports, field and medical files) for any indication that a Resident has a history of sexually aggressive behavior.
-Housing assignments are made accordingly.

-The facility uses an objective screening instrument.

-Staff interviews and documentation review reveal that the Screening for Risk of Victimization and Abusiveness include the following:

-- Whether the Resident has a mental, physical, or developmental disability; - The age of the Resident; - The physical build of the Resident; - Whether the Resident has previously been incarcerated; - Whether the Residents' criminal history is exclusively nonviolent; - Whether the Resident has prior convictions for sex offenses against an adult or child; - Whether the Resident is or is perceived to be gay, lesbian, bisexual, transgender, intersex, or gender nonconforming; - Whether the Resident has previously experienced sexual victimization; - The Resident's own perception of vulnerability.
+Housing assignments are made accordingly. - (C) The facility uses an objective screening instrument. - (D) Staff interviews and documentation review reveal that the Screening for Risk of Victimization and Abusiveness include the following: - Whether the Resident has a mental, physical, or developmental disability; - The age of the Resident; - The physical build of the Resident; - Whether the Resident has previously been incarcerated; - Whether the Residents' criminal history is exclusively nonviolent; - Whether the Resident has prior convictions for sex offenses against an adult or child: - Whether the Resident is or is perceived to be gay, lesbian, bisexual, transgender, intersex, or gender nonconforming;

-Staff interviews for conducting Screening for Risk of Victimization and Abusiveness indicated that the facility uses an objective Screening Instrument to document this process.
+- Whether the Resident has previously experienced sexual victimization; - The Resident's own perception of vulnerability. - (E) Staff interviews for conducting Screening for Risk of Victimization and Abusiveness indicated that the facility uses an objective Screening Instrument to document this process.
 The PREA Intake Objective Screening Instrument has all of the required criteria.
 The results of the assessment are documented on the Intake Screening Form whether the Resident is vulnerable or sexually aggressive.

-Interviews and documentation reviewed indicated that the PREA Compliance Manager reassesses the Residents' risk level for sexual victimization or sexual abusiveness whenever warranted and within 30 days of arrival at the institution if the Resident is identified at risk for victimization or for being at risk for being sexually abusive.

-Residents are not disciplined for refusing to answer, or for not disclosing complete information in response to any questions as stated in section (d).

-The agency implements appropriate controls on the dissemination within the facility of responses to questions asked pursuant to this standard in order to ensure that sensitive information is not exploited to the Resident's detriment by staff or other Residents as descript above.
+Prior acts of sexual abuse, prior convictions for violent offenses and history of prior institutional violence or sexual abuse are considered in assessing residents for risk of being sexually abusive. - (F) Interviews and documentation reviewed indicated that the PREA Compliance Manager reassesses the Residents' risk level for sexual victimization or sexual abusiveness whenever warranted and within 30 days of arrival at the institution if the Resident is identified at risk for victimization or for being at risk for being sexually abusive. - (G) Interviews indicated that resident's risk level are reassessed when warranted due to a referral, request, incident sexual abuse, or receipt of additional information that bears on the resident's risk of sexual victimization or abusiveness. - (H) Residents are not disciplined for refusing to answer, or for not disclosing complete information in response to any questions as stated in section (d). - (I) The agency implements appropriate controls on the dissemination within the facility of responses to questions asked pursuant to this standard in order to ensure that sensitive information is not exploited to the Resident's detriment by staff or other Residents as descript above.